OPA Use Cases in Terraform

 Rego Notes

-Below we have summarized some common issues and recommendations for developing Rego policies.
+Below we have compiled a list of common issues and recommendations for developing Rego policies.

 1. name